Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Gray JayThe gray jay is about ten inches in length.
+Gray JayThe Canada jay, also known as the gray jay, is about 10 inches in length.
 It is gray on top and grayish-white on its undersides.
 It has a white forehead and throat.
 It has a darker gray cap and nape and a short, dark bill.

 Range